 • The rate of interest will be 35 basis points above that for National Saving Certificate (NSC).

 • The lock-in period is for 7 years.
-However, senior citizens may benefit with a few exemptions in specific cases.
+However, senior citizens may benefit from a few exemptions in specific cases.

 • There is no cap on investment, but the bonds are taxable under the Income Tax Act of 1961.